UDT-ITF/website/source/presentation/index.md

 ##### Annotation Page
 {: #overview-annotationpage}

-An ordered list of Annotations that is typically associated with a TextFrames but may be referenced from other types of resource as well.
-Annotation Pages collect and order lists of Annotations, which in turn provide commentary about a resource or content that is part of a TextFrames.
+An ordered list of Annotations that is typically associated with a TextFrames but may be referenced from other types of resource.
+Annotation Pages collect and order lists of Annotations that provide commentary about a resource or content that is part of a TextFrames.

 ##### Annotation
 {: #overview-annotation}

 Annotations associate content resources with TextFrames.
-The same mechanism is used for the visible and/or audible resources as is used for images, commentary, tags and other content.
+The same mechanism is used for all types of content, such as comments, tags, textual notes/enrichments, other textual resources, images, audios or video.
 This provides a single, unified method for aligning information, and provides a standards-based framework for distinguishing parts of resources and parts of TextFrames.
 As Annotations can be added later, it promotes a distributed system in which publishers can align their content with the descriptions created by others.
-Annotation related functionality may also rely on further classes such as SpecificResource, Choice or Selectors.
+Annotation-related functionality may also rely on further classes such as SpecificResource, Choice or Selectors.

 ##### Content
 {: #overview-content}

-Web resources such as images, audio, video, or text which are associated with a TextFrames via an Annotation, or provide a representation of any resource.
+Web resources such as text, images, audio or video that are associated with a TextFrames via an Annotation, or provide a representation of any resource.

 ##### Annotation Collection
 {: #overview-annotationcollection}

-> WE NEED OUR OWN EXAMPLE
 An ordered list of Annotation Pages.
 Annotation Collections allow higher level groupings of Annotations to be recorded.
-For example, all of the English translation Annotations of a medieval French document could be kept separate from the transcription or an edition in modern French, or the director's commentary on a film can be separated from the script.
+For example, all the English translation Annotations of a medieval French document could be kept separate from the transcription or an edition in modern French, or the director's commentary on a film can be separated from the script.

 ##  3. Resource Properties

-Most of the properties defined by this specification may be associated with any of the resource types described above, and may have more than one value.
-Properties relate to the resource with which they are associated, so the `label` property on a Manifest is the human readable label of the Manifest, whereas the same `label` property on a TextFrame is the human readable label for that particular view.
+Most properties defined in this specification may be associated with any of the resource types described above, and may have more than one value.
+Properties relate to the resource with which they are associated.
+For example, the `label` property on a Manifest, is the human-readable label of the Manifest; the `label` property on a TextFrame is the human-readable label for that TextFrame.

+> ‘that it does not understand’ - does this mean properties not defined in the specification or properties that are completely bespoke.
+It’s the difference between it discovering a ‘label’ when it isn’t allowed (labels are known … but not in that context) and some completely new data structure.
+> > I added 'or are encountered in an undocumented context' to clarify.
+I'm not sure if that's what IIIF expects their clients to do, but it's what I would expect.
+Otherwise, it would be chaos - as each client attempts to figure out what a 'label' means in an undocumented context.

-The requirements for which classes have which properties are summarized in [Appendix A][prezi30-appendixa].
+The requirements for which properties each class contains are summarized in [Appendix A][prezi30-appendixa].

-> There's a reference to the IIIF community here that needs removing/altering.
-Other properties are allowed, either via local extensions or those endorsed by the IIIF community.
-If a client discovers properties that it does not understand, then it _MUST_ ignore them.
+This section also defines processing requirements for clients for each of the combinations of class and property.
+Any properties that a client does not understand or are encountered in an undocumented context  _MUST_ be ignored.
 See the [Linked Data Context and Extensions][prezi30-ldce] section for more information about extensions.

-This section also defines processing requirements for clients for each of the combinations of class and property.
  These requirements are for general purpose client implementations that are intended to be used to render the entire resource to the user, and not necessarily for consuming applications with specialized use or individual component implementations that might be used to construct a client.
 The inclusion of these requirements gives publishers a baseline expectation for how they can expect implementations advertised as compliant with this specification to behave when processing their content.

 ###  3.1.
 Descriptive Properties